Attitude Adjustment

 • Aim for things nobody can take away from you:

-• Parts of your reputation tied to your competence and character
+• Aspects of your reputation tied to your competence and character

 • Avoid secondary gain (things you can get through lying or embellishing reality).